713. Subarray Product Less Than K

 Counter increase with

-that include all the subarray counts inside this slide window.
+right - left + 1that include all the subarray counts inside this slide window.

 -